 - Graduate Medical Education

 - Clinical Informatics

-I helped to grow the medical group from about 30 providers to over 80.
-I did much of the interviewing of the candidates and helped to redesign employee agreements.
+I helped grow the medical group from 30 providers to over 80, interviewing and recruiting most of the candidates.
 I worked closely with all of the members of the executive team, including the CEO, COO, CFO, CMIO, and VPs of Human Resources, Strategic Planning, Clinical Services, Senior Services, Finance and Support Services.
 And through it all, I continued to be the primary liaison to the physicians on the medical staff and in the community.

 With all of my attention focused on being an effective manager and leader, I continued to cultivate my skills in those areas.
 I completed the requirements for designation as a Certified Physician Executive (CPE) from the Certifying Commission on Medical Management in 2012.

 I have been an active participant in lifelong learning.
 Over the years, I have been the beneficiary of excellent mentoring and coaching.
 But when I looked for practical, easily accessible (i.e., Internet-based) advice and tools for the developing physician executive, I found very little.

 In almost every other field, from gardening to building custom automobiles, from photography to parenting, there are dozens of blogs and websites with helpful free and low-cost advice.
 But not so in this professional domain.